eaglezoli/obsidian/10. Bilateral/Research Log.md

 	- **To do**
 		- Export as table
 			- Might have to rename features to create alphabetical order
-				- Managed to get it working without renam
+				- Managed to get it working without renaming
+			- Export working, need to stack them horizontally and fit into one page
 		- Redo to remove 'file' variable

 - **Mixed Effects Model**